EvaDitzelmueller/BankApi/README.md

 A small demo application that mimicks the workings of a bank.
 It is built with .NET 6 and .NET Core Web.

-The development process was based on TDD/BDD and DDD.
+The development process was based on TDD/BDD and loosely DDD.

 It covers the following use-cases:
 - CRUD Users